micrometre/embeddings/README.md

    - The top 3 most similar questions are returned and displayed to the user.

 4. **Interactive Quiz with Semantic Grading**:
-   - The quiz presents ML questions and accepts free-text answers.
+   - The quiz presents general knowledge questions and accepts free-text answers.
    - When you submit an answer, it's converted to an embedding vector.
    - Your answer embedding is compared to the expected answer embedding using cosine similarity.
    - **Scoring System**: